 - Use the

-SetTitle()method to set the tile of an axis.
+SetTitle()method to set the title of an axis.

 If the axis is embedded into a histogram or a graph, you first have to extract the axis object.